marvinO1/any2logitec/readme.txt

    which then get displayed by the pad.
 Each message producer uses its unique feed name to produce files:

-      jenkins.10.messages
+      jenkins.10.0.messages
-      tagi.10.messages
+      tagi.10.0.messages

-   where the very left part references the feed name (jenkins, tagi), the number the time in seconds the message should be displayed at least.
+   where the very left part references the feed name (such as jenkins, tagi), the first number the time in seconds the message should be displayed at least and the second number the correlationId of the message.
+The postfix message is only used to identify the file as message file.

     ${windowsUser}/.logitec/outbound it the folder where we place files when one of the four pad keys is pressed.
 The names of the files have following